ne0rrmatrix/NerdNewsNavigator2/README.md

  <br/><br/>

 ## Help support me work on this project
-If you enjoy using the app consider supporting development by purchasing on Microsoft store at:  [Microsoft store link](https://www.microsoft.com/store/apps/9N28GJQGP369)
+If you enjoy using the app consider supporting development by purchasing on Microsoft store or Google play.
 <div align="center">
 <a href="https://www.paypal.com/donate/?business=LYEHGH249KCP2&no_recurring=0&item_name=All+donations+are+welcome.+It+helps+support+development+of+NerdNewsNavigator.+Thank+you+for+your+support.&currency_code=CAD">
 <img src="./paypal-donate-button.png" width="48%">